Tsawwassen First Nation

-Reporting to the Chief and responsible to Executive Council, the Chief Administrative Officer (CAO) provides leadership to a team of professionals and is responsible for implementing Chief and Council’s vision and goals for the organization and the nation as a whole.
-He or she oversees all aspects of the day-to-day administration of the TFN Government, and works with external partners and stakeholders to ensure opportunities for the community are leveraged in a way that secures its growth and sustainability.
-With major industrial, commercial and residential projects underway, the CAO must balance the need to drive opportunities forward while maintaining a high level of service and support to members.
+A tremendous opportunity exists for an innovative and values-driven individual looking to take part in the continued evolution of a dynamic government.
+Reporting to the Chief and responsible to Executive Council, the Chief Administrative Officer (CAO) leads a team of professionals and is responsible for implementing Executive Council’s vision and goals for the organization and the Nation as a whole.
+The CAO oversees all aspects of the day-to-day administration of the TFN Government and works with external partners and stakeholders to ensure opportunities for the community are leveraged in a way that secures its growth and sustainability.
+With major industrial, commercial and residential projects underway, the CAO must balance the need to drive opportunities forward while maintaining a high level of service and support to TFN Members.

-As the ideal candidate, you have experience in a high growth, dynamic organization, and are proven at managing change.
-You are a strategic thinker with natural leadership skills who provides good mentorship and coaching to the team.
-In addition, you possess strong relationship building qualities and a commitment to delivering exceptional public service and best practices in public administration.
-You are comfortable managing many different priorities concurrently, and adept at moving agendas forward in a multi-stakeholder environment.
-You are known for your ability to develop credibility and effective working relationships with elected officials, employees and external stakeholders.
+The ideal candidate brings experience in a growing, dynamic organization, and is proven at managing change.
+The CAO is a strategic, big picture thinker with natural leadership skills who possesses strong relationship building qualities and a commitment to delivering exceptional public service and best practices in public administration.
+Flexible, responsive and open-minded, the CAO recognizes the unique nature of what TFN is doing in creating a path where no template exists and appreciates the impact this work will have for generations of TFN Members, as well as other First Nations communities.
+The incumbent is known for their ability to develop credibility and effective, trusting working relationships with elected officials, employees, external stakeholders and community members.
 Experience in community capacity building and an ability to leverage opportunities for the well-being of all members of a community will be a significant asset.